Zolko-123/FreeCAD_Assembly4/Examples/Tutorial1/TUTORIAL1.md

   ![](Move_bearingsolids.png)

-* You can check that the solids have indeed been moved by collapsing the Model tree (with the small triangle) and hoovering over the Model in the tree with the mouse.
+* You can check that the solids have indeed been moved by collapsing the Model tree (with the small triangle) and hovering over the Model in the tree with the mouse.
   **Note:** If it didn't work, fix it.
 If necessary, delete the file _bearing.fcstd_ and begin again.

   ![](Show_bearingmoved.png)

 ### LCS

-* In order to place this bearing in the assembly, we will need 2 LCS; each in the center, but each on 1 side. _LCS_0_ **looks** like it is in the center, **but one can never trust a STEP import** so we will create 2 new LCS and place them in the center of the geometry.
+* In order to place this bearing in the assembly, we will need 2 new Local Coordinate Systems; each in the center, but each on 1 side. _LCS_0_ **looks** like it is in the center, **but one can never trust a STEP import** so we don't use that.
+Instead, we create the 2 new Local Coordinate Systems and place them in the center of the geometry.
   * Select the Model in the tree view
-  * Create a new LCS and leave the default name LCS_1
+  * Create a new Local Coordinate System (LCS) (**Assembly > New Coordinate System**), leave the default name LCS_1, click OK.
-  * Create a new LCS and leave the default name LCS_1
+  * Create a new Local Coordinate System (LCS) (**Assembly > New Coordinate System**), leave the default name LCS_2, click OK.
-  * This has created LCS_1001, because an object name must be unique in a document, FreeCAD has renamed automagically LCS_1 to LCS_1001
-  * **To summarize:** 2 LCS have been created, LCS_1 and LCS_1001
-  * Now rename LCS_1001 to LCS_2 (right-click and choose Rename)

-#### Placing LCS
+#### Placing Local Coordinate Systems
+* Now place LCS_1 by:
+  * Right click _LCS_1_ in the tree
+  * Choose _Edit datum_
-* Now place LCS_1 by selecting _LCS_1_ in the tree, toggle its _MapMode_, select an edge as shown in the screenshot below, and choose the **Concentric** option:
+  * Select the edge as shown in the screenshot below
+  * Choose the **Concentric** option:

   ![](Attach_LCS1.png)

 * Click **OK**

-* Now place LCS_2 by selecting _LCS_2_ in the tree, toggle its _MapMode_, select an edge as shown in the screenshot below, and choose the **Concentric** option:
+* Now place LCS_2 using the same process, but selecting the edge on the opposite side of the bearing as shown in the screenshot below:

   ![](Attach_LCS2.png)